DylanSui799/UCBBootCampWork/01-Sessions/02-VBA-Scripting/3/Activities/04-Stu_Checkerboard-CodingLogic/README.md

 ## Hints

-* You will need to use nested `for` loops, conditionals, the `MOD` function, and formatting to create the board.
+* To create the board, you must use nested `for` loops, conditionals, the `MOD` function, and formatting.

 * This is a tricky problem!
 Try to pseudocode a plan first.